tbuchok/commonjsfl/README.markdown

 ### This will never guarantee `my-favorite-package` from NPM to work

-NPM is a great place to put code so it can be installed.
-Some NPM modules actually will work inside the JSFL run-time.
+NPM is a great place to put code.
+And NPM modules actually will work inside the JSFL run-time, so that's why `node_modules` and `package.json` are included here.
+NPM is a Good Thing™.

 But, admittedly, using the directory `node_modules` is a good idea, but it may be ambiguous -- this is not Node.js and most NPM modules rely on Node.js.
 Your favorite package will probably not work.